 At St John's we follow a creative, topic-based curriculum that is led by a key text.
 The objectives for our curriculum come from the National Curriculum 2014.
-Click the link below to see our long term curriculum for this year.
-We will soon be adding a medium term plan, which provides further detail.
 If you would like to know more, please visit our subject website pages or attend one of our school workshops or parent events such as Share the Learning, Class Assembly or Parents' Evening.

 In year 4, we have many new and exciting things to learn; this will also include some fantastic enrichment activites.